afrihost/react-native-firebase-push-notifications/README.md

 1. Select your firebase android project
 2. select the android icon that will open the configuration section
    1. Fill in the required information
-   2. Dpwnload the `google=services.json` file.
+   2. Download the `google=services.json` file.
 Then Switch to the Project view in Android Studio to see your project root directory.
 Move the google-services.json file that you just downloaded into your Android app module root directory. eg. `/yourAppsName/android/app`
 3. Add the google-services plugin inside `yourAppsName/android`

    1. ```javascript buildscript {